 “It’s kind of a fairy tale,” he said.

-Justin, a portfolio specialist at Perficient Digital, has lived in Bozeman for 10 years.
+Justin, a portfolio specialist at Perficient, has lived in Bozeman for ten years.
 He’s part of our team of marketing technology solutions colleagues based in our Bozeman location.
 The majestic Rocky Mountains serve as a backdrop among the stunning scenery of the Gallatin County valley in southwestern Montana.
 The mountain town has long been known as a world-class ski destination.
 In recent years, it has gained national attention as a thriving technology sector as well.

 “My coworkers are what make this place special,” she said.
 “They are there to push me to be the best version of myself.”